White House reviews Hamas ceasefire response

 “We got a response from Hamas.
 We're currently reviewing that response and we're discussing it with our partners in the region.”

-CIA director William Burns is in the region, where he also is assessing Hamas's announcement that it had accepted the terms of the ceasefire, which has been weeks in the making.
+CIA director William Burns is in the region, Mr Kirby said, where he is assessing Hamas's announcement that it had accepted the terms of the ceasefire, which has been weeks in the making.

-“We want to get these hostages out, we want to get a ceasefire in place for six weeks, we want to increase humanitarian assistance,” Mr Burns said.
+“We want to get these hostages out, we want to get a ceasefire in place for six weeks, we want to increase humanitarian assistance,” Mr Kirby said.

 Earlier on Monday, US President Joe Biden spoke to Israeli Prime Minister Benjamin Netanyahu to reaffirm his position on Rafah.